redhog/literalai/README.md

 ## How it works
 Any function that only has a docstring and/or initial comments, will be generated when `literalai` is run on your project, and any function that was generated this way, will be updated if you change the signature, docstring and/or comments.
 The LLM prompt will include the function signature, docstring and any initial comments.
+Literal ai does not store any metadata or state outside of your sourcecode, and the only state it stores is a hash of the signature/docstring/comments, as an extra comment inside functions it generate.

 ## Example